 - Persuading people absolute: “All people are persuaded either because as judges they themselves are affected in some way or because they suppose the speakers have certain qualities or because something has been logically demonstrated (3.1.1, 1403b, Kennedy p.
-194, Online–2nd sentence)
+194; Part.
+1, para.
+1 [2nd sentence] Online)

 - View of public in regard to politics: “…as actors are more important than poets now in the poetic contests, so it is in political contests because of the sad state of governments.”
 (3.1.4, Kennedy p.
-195, Online–up 4 lines)
+195; Part.
+1, para.
+3 [middle] Online)

 - Kennedy notes that this idea “seems to reflect the Platonic view…that political oratory under democracy had become a form of flattery and that it offered entertainment to the mob.” (p.
 195, 2nd ed.)